• Skip to primary navigation

 Overhead shot of a bowl of arugula farro salad with roasted vegetables.

-Roasted Veggie Farro Bowl
+Roasted Vegetable Farro Bowl

 This Roasted Veggie Farro Bowl is my go-to lunch for fall and beyond!
 With sweet, caramelized vegetables, nutty farro and fresh arugula, the flavors of this recipe are so tasty!
 Prep on Sundays and have lunch ready for the whole week!
 It's also easy to turn into dinner if you need a quick, healthy idea!